ehansmakes/CreativeProgrammingAndElectronics/July_8/README.md

 **Describe what the environment is supposed to be and why it is important to you:**

 For the environment of the portrait, I wanted to emulate a vaporwave aesthetic, which typically involves shades of pink and teal and imagery from the 80's and 90's.
-I felt that I could reference 90's imagery by emulating early 3D graphics in my portrait(see Figure 2).
+I felt that I could reference 90's imagery by emulating early 1990's 3D graphics in my portrait (see Figure 2).

 **Write a short description of any difficulties you had or anything interesting you discovered:**